Typical Scope of Work

 - Finish Carpentry (moulding) details

-Provide small sample boards for the finishing products outlined above (one for the Client & one for Contractor).
+The Designer will provide two small sample boards for the finishing products outlined above (one for Client & one for Contractor).
 Some samples may be provided separately or with image, depending on availability.

-- respond to trade & contractor inquiries by email & phone as required
+- Responding to trade & contractor inquiries by email & phone as required

 - Maintaining project notes & providing Interior Design Site Instructions pertaining to items in Scope of Work

-- review cabinet shop drawings (review & approval does not infer liability by the Designer in association with these documents)
+- Review of cabinet shop drawings & supplier quotes from Contractor (review & approval does not infer liability by the Designer in association with these documents)